rks101/latex/README.md

 At times, what you write and what you get in LaTeX output file, defies the logic, and many times experience is surprisingly happy too :) You may not have looked into one of .cls, .sty, .bst files.

-It can consume some time in initial days, especially while switching between journal formats.
+It can consume some time in the initial days, especially while switching between journal formats.
 Have patience.
 Preserve your own templates.

 If cited publications using \cite{someindex} are not appearing under References, or you are getting an [empty .bbl file](https://tex.stackexchange.com/questions/207664/bibtex-generates-an-empty-bbl-file), rename both .tex and .bib file to all small letters and same name with different extensions.
-Do not forget to update filename in .tex file using \bibliography{filename}.
+Do not forget to update the filename in .tex file using \bibliography{filename}.

-If URL/hyperlink text does not show up in bibliography, look for howpublished = "\url{URL_or_HYPERLINK}" and url package.
-[Refer this](https://tex.stackexchange.com/questions/35977/how-to-add-a-url-to-a-latex-bibtex-file).
+If URL/hyperlink text does not show up in the bibliography, look for howpublished = "\url{URL_or_HYPERLINK}" and url package.
+[Refer to this](https://tex.stackexchange.com/questions/35977/how-to-add-a-url-to-a-latex-bibtex-file).

 ----

-**To add list of tables and figures in report/article**
+## Add a list of tables and figures

-After you begin document, use addcontentsline:
+After you begin the document, use addcontentsline markup:

 ```
 \tableofcontents